-Wantsum Morris Men perform annual tours on Boxing day and May 1st.
-In addition they dance local villages and towns during the summer season, and occasionally venture onto foreign soils.
-Recent trips have included the Tarn valley in France, The Eastern seaboard of the U.S.A. and Poland.
+Among other events Wantsum Morris Men perform annual tours on Boxing Day, May 1st, Hop Hoodening in Septemper, and Broadstairs Folk Week in August.
+We have occasionally ventured onto foreign soils with trips including the Tarn valley in France, The Eastern seaboard of the U.S.A. and Poland.

 Wantsum Morris Men typically practise, fuelled by tea and coffee, on Sundays, 11am to 1pm October through to May.
 New comers are always welcome however it would be worth dropping an email to email@example.com and firstname.lastname@example.org to let us know you are coming.

 Our practice venue is the Sports Pavilion in Minster, near Broadstairs.